 3. The Shaft Is Almost Rectangular

 Now for my final complaint.
-Instead of being cylindrical, the Sumo’s shaft is more like an airplane window: rectangular, but with rounded edges instead of sharp corners.
+Instead of being shaped like a cylinder (like most dildos), the Sumo’s shaft is more like an airplane window: rectangular, but with rounded edges instead of sharp corners.
 This feels irritating to me because the edges create a lot of friction when rubbing against my (very fleshy) inner labia.
 Your mileage will probably vary here.
+My labia seem to encounter a lot of problems with Blush Novelties dildos, haha—see my Avant D3 review too.

 But It’s Not All Bad…

-Ninety-five percent of my dislike for the Sumo is due to the gentle wave-like shape of its shaft.
-After all, I am a lover of realism, but I know lots and lots of people have different tastes.
-This is why l will continue to recommend Blush Novelties’ Real Nude line even though the Sumo’s shape didn’t work that great with my particular anatomy: I understand that being able to buy a well-made, dual-density toy for between $39 and $50 is a big deal.
+Ninety-five percent of my dislike for the Sumo is due to the gentle wave-like shape of its shaft; it didn’t give me the G-spot pressure I wanted.
+But l would recommend this toy—and the whole Real Nude line—to others who like softer toys.
+(I hear the Sumo works very well for anal play, for example.)
+I understand that being able to buy a well-made, dual-density toy for between $39 and $50 is a big deal.
 Plus, the squishiness of the Sumo’s head is wonderful, and the suction cup is very strong.

 I’d like to thank Blush Novelties for sending me this toy in exchange for my honest review!